tylerhall/builder/README.md

 **Caveats:** I'm not an `xcodebuild` expert.
 I don't claim this script will handle your hand-crafted, artisinal Xcode workspace/project.
 But it should handle most common scenarios and be tweakable for the rest.

 Also, while I do know my way around a shell pretty well, I'm by no means a pro.
 So those of you who are more exprienced with bash scripting will likely look at a lot of the commmands and approaches below and laugh.
-(Especically around my complete lack of knowledge about variable expansion!)
+(Especially around my complete lack of knowledge about variable expansion!)
 And that's OK.
 Feedback is welcome!
 Pull requests are especially welcome and appreciated!

 # INSTRUCTIONS